-These options are definitely much affordable than hiring a “full” band.
+These options are much affordable than hiring a “full” band.

 9. Gift Registry

-Unless, of course, this is something that you truly prefer, one of the 10 things that you might not need for your wedding is a gift registry.
+Unless, of course, this is something that you genuinely prefer, one of the ten things that you might not need for your wedding is a gift registry.

 You might consider monetary gifting instead.